tencent cloud

 string

 The user’s country.
-No longer returned.
+This will no longer be returned.

 province